jbohnslav/deepethogram/README.md

 * Install PySide2: `conda install -c conda-forge pyside2==5.13.2`
 * `pip install deepethogram`

+## News
+Due to paper revisions, DeepEthogram is going under major re-development.
+I might take longer than average to respond to your emails / issues on GitHub.
+However, I'm confident that the ongoing update to DeepEthogram will significantly improve model performance and train / inference time.
+Thanks for your patience!

 ## Pretrained models
 Rather than start from scratch, we will start with model weights pretrained on the Kinetics700 dataset.
 Go to To download the pretrained weights, please use [this Google Drive link](https://drive.google.com/file/d/1ntIZVbOG1UAiFVlsAAuKEBEVCVevyets/view?usp=sharing).